CrossLangNV/DGFISMA_doc_classification/README.md

 <br />
 <br />

-If you want to update the model with a newly trained model, make sure to copy the *model.p* file it to the `/src/app/models` directory.
+If you want to update the model with a newly trained model, make sure to copy the *model.p* file into the `/src/app/models` directory.
 Running dbuild.sh will then create a docker API with your new classifier model.

 Running dcli.sh will start the classifier API.